MasonWirtz/MasonWirtz.github.io/Publications.md

 * <u>Wirtz, M. A.</u>, Pickl, S., Niehaus, K., Elspaß, S., & Möller, R. (invited resubmission).
 Spatial, occupational, and age-related effects on reported variation in colloquial German. *Language Variation and Change.*

-* <u>Wirtz, M. A.</u>, & Ender, A. (invited resubmission).
-Functional prestige in sociolinguistic evaluative judgements by adult L2 speakers in Austria: Evidence from perception. *Languages* (special issue, edited by Vera Regan and Kristen Kennedy Terry).

 <br>

 > ## 2024 / In Press

+* <u>Wirtz, M. A.</u>, & Ender, A. (in press).
+Functional prestige in sociolinguistic evaluative judgements by adult L2 speakers in Austria: Evidence from perception. *Languages* (special issue, edited by Vera Regan and Kristen Kennedy Terry).

 * <u>Wirtz, M. A.</u>, & Pfenninger, S. E. (in press).
 Theoretical, methodological, and computational perspectives on immersive virtual reality in variationist SLA: Insights from user experience.
 In M. Solon, M. Kanwit & A. Gudmestad (Eds.), *Research at the intersection of second language acquisition and sociolinguistics: Studies in honor of Kimberly L. Geeslin*. [(Open data)](https://osf.io/sbtae/)